NomicFoundation/hardhat/packages/buidler-solpp/README.md

 There are no additional steps you need to take for this plugin to work.

-Install it, run `npx buidler compile` and solc will compile the solpp generated contracts, which they will be in `cache/solpp-generated-contracts`.
+Install it, run `npx buidler compile` and solc will compile the solpp generated contracts, which will be in `cache/solpp-generated-contracts`.

 ## Configuration